willbrazil/SubTexting/README.md

 # SubTexting

 Sublime Text 3 plugin which allows users to send and receive text messages.
+(Android Only)

+## Sign Up

+### Create an account

+CTRL + SHIFT + P -> SubTexing: Sign Up

+Insert username and phone number.
+You should then receive a confirmation text message with a key code.

+Once you've received your key, press

+CTRL + SHIFT + P -> SubTexting: Verify

+and insert the confirmation code you've received.

+### Install Android App

+Download: link_to_app

+Use the key you've received to log in the app and select the contacts you'd like SubTexting to know about.

+SubTexting DOES NOT store the phone number of your contacts!
+To learn more, scroll down to "I Don't Want My Contacts Stored On The Could!"

+### Load Contacts Onto SubTexting

+Once you've loaded your contacts through the Android app, press

+CTRL + SHIFT + P -> SubTexting: Load Contacts

+This will download the uploaded contacts to SubTexting.

+## Usage

 ## How does it work?